ethereum-optimism/superchain-ops/tasks/eth/008-fp-upgrade/README.md

 1. Upgrades the `OptimismPortal` proxy implementation.
 1. Upgrades the `SystemConfig` proxy implementation.

+Details on the upgrade procedure can be found in [EXEC.md](./EXEC.md).

 ## Preparing the Upgrade

 The contract implementations and new proxies for the Fault Proof system have been pre-deployed to mainnet.